kixxauth/Fireworks-Project-Website/README.md

 #### 3. Get the source code.

 You can do this 1 of 2 ways.
-The best way is to learn how to use Git and create a GitHub user account if you have don't have one already.
+The best way is to learn how to use Git and create a GitHub user account if you don't have one already.
 Fork the repository into your GitHub account by clicking the 'Fork' button at [github.com/FireworksProject/Fireworks-Project-Website](http://github.com/FireworksProject/Fireworks-Project-Website).
 Then, clone the repository from GitHub on your local machine with